Train with us!

 - 12 weekly, participatory Class sessions

 - Two local farm or ag-related enterprise visits*

 *Due to Covid-19 restrictions, site visits may be virtual; each partner team/location will determine when the in-person cohort sessions may safely begin.

-Scholarship Eligibility: Students who meet the USDA’s eligibility criteria as socially disadvantaged under the 2501 Program will receive full scholarship for the program, which includes additional opportunities to apply for apprenticeships, mentor matching, mini-grants, application support for USDA grants and loans, and more.
+Scholarship Eligibility: Students who meet the USDA’s eligibility criteria as socially disadvantaged under the 2501 Program have registration priority and receive full AFFP scholarship, which includes additional fellowship opportunities for apprenticeships, mentor matching, mini-grants, application support for USDA grants and loans, and more.

-Program cost: $0.
+AFFP Program cost: $0.
 Candidates who qualify as socially disadvantaged via USDA guidelines receive priority enrollment.
-Donations to support all limited resource learners always welcome!
+Enrollees who do not meet SDEF criteria or with greater economic means are invited to consider making a suggested donation of $250 to support ongoing program development and opportunities.
+All limited resource learners are always welcome!

 To request an application, please start by filling out the Inquiry Form below.
 NOTE: THE AFFP IS OPEN FOR U.S. RESIDENTS ONLY.

 Please note: After completion of the Introduction & Advanced Agroecology course, students are invited to continue as AFFP Fellows to earn an Applied Agroecology certificate and receive support to apply for USDA funding opportunities, and additional programming opportunities through MESA and our strategic partners.

 – engaging Applied Agroecology curriculum combined with hands-on training (prioritizing enrollment